mateuszsiwy/swift-code-service/README.md

 A service that enables the management and search of bank SWIFT codes.
 The application loads data from a public Google Sheets document and provides a REST API for interacting with this data.

+## Security Notice

+This repository includes configuration files such as `application.properties` and `docker-compose.yml`, which, under normal production conditions, should not be publicly available.
+However, I have decided to include them to make it easier for testers to quickly and seamlessly run the application.
+The application runs locally, and the Google Sheets document used is public.

+In a real production environment, these files should be replaced with environment variables or external configuration systems, and sensitive data such as passwords and API keys should be stored securely.

 ## Project Description

 SwiftCode Service is a Spring Boot application that: